Get a free online consultation today to discuss the most suitable solution for you and your family.

-There are a wide range of reasons that you might consider remortgaging, but in order to maximise the benefit, it’s incredibly important to ensure that the timing is right for your current circumstances.
+There are a wide range of reasons why you might consider remortgaging.
+However, in order to maximise the benefit, it’s incredibly important to ensure that the timing is right for your current circumstances.

 Here are some times where you can benefit from remortgaging:

 Fixed-rate Mortgages vary in length.
 When the initial fixed period ends, your mortgage will revert to your lender’s Standard Variable Rate of interest.
 This rate is usually higher than Fixed-rate deals.

 A rise in the Bank of England base rates

 For non fixed-rate mortgages, your monthly repayments are affected by fluctuations in the Bank of England base rate of interest.
 Although this is currently set at 5.25%, a rise can occur at any time.